 Freehold land is carried at deemed cost.
 On transition to Ind AS, the company has elected the option of fair value as deemed cost of land as at April 01, 2016.
 All other items of property, plant and equipment are stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
-On transition to Ind AS, the company has elected to continue with the carrying value of all its property, plant and equipment recognized as at April 01, 2016 measured as per the previous GAAP and use that carrying value as the deemed cost of the Property, plant and equipment.
+On transition to Ind AS, the company has elected to continue with the carrying value of all its property, plant and equipment recognised as at April 01, 2016 measured as per the previous GAAP and use that carrying value as the deemed cost of the Property, plant and equipment.

-Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the company and the cost of the item can be measured reliably.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate in property, plant and equipment the cost of replacing part of such item when the cost is incurred if the recognised criteria are met.
 The carrying amount of any component accounted for as separate asset is derecognized when replaced.
 All other repairs and maintenance are charged to profit or loss during the reporting period in which they are incurred.